f5devcentral/f5-techXchange2023-ModernApps/lab_0.0.md

 # Introduction

 This lab leverages the Terraform Modular Demo Framework, that uses Terragrunt to sequence interdependent terraform modules, and make the process of setting up a Distributed Cloud Modern App demo, __Ridiculously Easy__

 ## Use Case:

 Brewz is an ecommerce application that provides a retail storefront for customers, to purchase coffee.
 Of the 6 microservices that make up Brewz, there is a desire to run the *recommendations* and *inventory* services closer to customer locations, while the remaining services should be hosted on a Kubernetes cluster, that can be quickly and easily deployed in multiple locations as demand for coffee grows.
-F5 Distributed Cloud Regional Edges provide the capability to deploy the 2x services closer to customers, to reduce latency and improve availability, while XC Appstack provides a repeatable K8s platform, that can be platform agnostic, and host microservices, while being managed through the centralized XC Console.
-The XC security stack is an added bonus to this use case (we will not be covering XC WAAP in this lab)
+F5 Distributed Cloud Regional Edges provide the capability to deploy the 2x services closer to customers, to reduce latency and improve availability, while XC App Stack provides a repeatable K8s platform, that can be platform agnostic, and host microservices, while being managed through the centralized XC Console.
+The XC security stack is an added bonus to this use case (we will not be covering XC WAAP in this lab).

 ## What components do we need to achieve this?

-* Managed K8s Cluster and AWS Appstack VPC site
+* Managed K8s Cluster and AWS App Stack VPC site
-* Virtual K8s cluster and Virtual Site ()
+* Virtual K8s cluster and Virtual Site
-* the Brewz app:
+* The Brewz app:
   + *recommendations* and *inventory* services on Virtual K8s in a Regional Edge
-  + *spa, mongo-initdb, checkout* and *api* on Managed K8s in a Customer Edge (AWS environment)
+  + *spa, mongodb, checkout* and *core api* on Managed K8s in a Customer Edge (AWS environment)
-* Origin pools for each service (except mongo-initdb)
+* Origin pools for each service (except mongodb)
 * HTTPS Load Balancer with custom routes, pointing to the different services

 ## Deploy the Terraform Modular Demo Framework

 1. In your browser, navigate to the [Terraform Modular Demo Framework](https://udf.f5.com/b/99ed0091-30c5-4a2d-b8e0-e29574980c46#documentation) blueprint.

 1. Click the **Deploy** button, and deploy it in the region geographically closest to you.

     <img src="images/udf-01.png" alt="UDF Deploy" width="600"/>

     <img src="images/udf-02.png" alt="UDF Deploy 2" width="600"/>

 1. Start the UDF deployment with the default suggested resource settings.